Arthur Miller

-Arthur Asher Miller (October 17, 1915 – February 10, 2005) was an American playwright, essayist and screenwriter in the 20th-century American theater.
+Arthur Asher Miller (October 17, 1915 – February 10, 2005) was an American actor and writer of plays in the 20th-century American theater.
 Among his most popular plays are All My Sons (1947), Death of a Salesman (1949), The Crucible (1953), and A View from the Bridge (1955).
-He wrote several screenplays and was most noted for his work on The Misfits (1961).
+He wrote several screenplays, including The Misfits (1961).
 The drama Death of a Salesman is considered one of the best American plays of the 20th century.

 Miller was often in the public eye, particularly during the late 1940s, 1950s and early 1960s.
 During this time, he received a Pulitzer Prize for Drama, testified before the House Un-American Activities Committee, and married Marilyn Monroe.
 In 1980, he received the St. Louis Literary Award from the Saint Louis University Library Associates.
 He received the Praemium Imperiale prize in 2001, the Prince of Asturias Award in 2002, and the Jerusalem Prize in 2003, and the Dorothy and Lillian Gish Prize in 1999.

-Biography

-Early life
+Early life and education

-Miller was born in Harlem, in the New York City borough of Manhattan, the second of three children of Augusta (Barnett) and Isidore Miller.
-He was Jewish and of Polish-Jewish descent.
+Miller was born in the Harlem area of Manhattan, New York in 1915.
+He was the second of three children of Augusta (Barnett) and Isidore Miller.
+He was born into a Jewish family of Polish-Jewish descent.
 His father was born in Radomyśl Wielki, Galicia (then part of Austria-Hungary, now Poland), and his mother was a native of New York whose parents also arrived from that town.
 Isidore owned a women's clothing manufacturing business employing 400 people.
-He became a wealthy and respected man in the community.
+He became a well respected man in the community.
 The family, including Miller's younger sister Joan Copeland, lived on West 110th Street in Manhattan, owned a summer house in Far Rockaway, Queens, and employed a chauffeur.
-In the Wall Street Crash of 1929, the family lost almost everything and moved to Gravesend, Brooklyn.
-(One source says they moved to Midwood.)
+In the Wall Street crash of 1929, the family lost almost everything and moved to Gravesend, Brooklyn.
+According to Peter Applebome, they moved to Midwood.

 As a teenager, Miller delivered bread every morning before school to help the family.
 Miller later published an account of his early years under the title "A Boy Grew in Brooklyn".
 After graduating in 1932 from Abraham Lincoln High School, he worked at several menial jobs to pay for his college tuition at the University of Michigan.
 After graduation (c.
 1936), he worked as a psychiatric aide and copywriter before accepting faculty posts at New York University and University of New Hampshire.
 On May 1, 1935, he joined the League of American Writers (1935–1943), whose members included Alexander Trachtenberg of International Publishers, Franklin Folsom, Louis Untermeyer, I. F. Stone, Myra Page, Millen Brand, Lillian Hellman and Dashiell Hammett.
-(Members were largely either Communist Party members or fellow travelers.)
+Members were largely either Communist Party members or fellow travelers.